okke/elmo/README.md

-# ELMO, embeddable scripting language for Go
+# ELMO, embeddable and extensible scripting language for Go

 ![elmologo](/doc/images/logo.jpg)

-Note, Elmo is 'brand new', far from complete and still under heavy development (on master branch).
+Note, Elmo is still in draft status and under development (on master branch).
 But feel free to experiment with it.
 Or even help developing it.

 ## Documentation